BagelDesu/FolderReporter/README.md

 Traverses through a given directory and gives prints out a csv report containing what file names, types, size, and last modified.

 ## Usage
-- Directory
+- Directory:
-    Directory where the operation will happen.
+    where the operation will happen.
-- Dump Directory
+- Dump Directory:
     Where the csv output will be sent to
-- Dump Name
+- Dump Name:
     What the output csv file's name will be
-- Exlusions
+- Exlusions:
     File types excluded.
 Seperate by commas to exclude multiple types.
-- Check Reclusively
+- Check Reclusively:
     Do we want to check for folders within folders?
-- Run
+- Run:
     Click to start process

 ## Known Issues